Meta Ads vs Google Ads — Which One Should You Use?

 - Excellent creative formats (video, immersive full-screen ads)

-- Powerful audience retargeting & lookalikes
+- Powerful audience retargeting & double

 - Social intent — discovery and impulse purchases